 Prenatal Diagnostic Testing for Down Syndrome

 Diagnostic testing for Down syndrome involves removing a sample of genetic material.
 After it is removed, the sample is checked for extra material from chromosome 21, which may indicate that a fetus has Down syndrome.
+Parents usually get the results of the test a week or two later.
 The following procedures are used to extract samples.

 - Percutaneous (pronounced pur-kyoo-TEY-nee-uhs) umbilical blood sampling (PUBS).
 A health care provider takes a sample of fetal blood in the umbilical cord through the uterus.
 The blood is then tested for the extra chromosome.
 PUBS is the most accurate diagnostic method and can confirm the results of CVS or amniocentesis.
 However, PUBS cannot be performed until later in the pregnancy, during the 18th to 22nd week.5